ArcGIS Blog

 Used and Available

-But if you and your team validate all of the content is necessary, it may be time to consider upgrading to a larger Feature Data Store.
+But if you and your team validate that all of the content is necessary, it may be time to consider upgrading to a larger Feature Data Store.

 Upgrade your Standard Feature Data Store to a Premium Feature Data Store online, or move between Premium Feature Data Store levels by contacting your Account Manager.
 Upgrading and downgrading between ArcGIS Online Feature Data Store levels requires no work from your team, and all content and URLs are unaffected.
 Upgrading from Standard to Premium or to a higher Premium level can happen at any time with a minimum billing period of 30 days.

-Computational Resources
+Computational resources

-This is a general idea of which workflows rely on Feature Data Store — operations performed on hosted feature services.
-Anti-pattern workflows are those which do not follow best practices, for example: enabling editing on a public feature layer in a web map.
-Best practices are blueprints which configure clients to conserve infrastructure.
-Without best practices, Feature Data Store must work harder.
-Frequent bulk edits and ETL can require more horsepower; I generally consider this effect when getting into 100K record territory and frequency higher than 15 minutes.
-There are no fixed rules–and the multipliers add much potential variation, but these are good general ideas to keep in mind as you build awareness of your team’s workflows and your organization behaviors via the usage chart.
+This provides a general idea of which workflows rely on the feature data storeoperations performed on hosted feature layers.
+Anti-pattern workflows are those that do not follow best practicesfor example, enabling editing on a public feature layer in a web map.
+Best practices are blueprints for configurations that use feature data store resources optimally.
+Without best practices (described later in this article, the feature data store must work harder.
+Frequent bulk edits and ETL can require more horsepower; I generally consider this effect when getting into 100K record territory and when data is updated more frequently than every 15 minutes.
+There are no fixed rulesand the multipliers add much potential variationbut these are good ideas to keep in mind as you build awareness of your team’s workflows and your organization behaviors via the usage chart.

-The usage chart tracks an aggregate computational metric comprised of: percentage of CPU in use, input/output (I/O) volume, and memory use.
-Your organization’s consumption of these resources is tracked on the vertical (y) axis, and time is represented along the horizontal (x) axis.
+Your organization’s consumption of these resources is tracked on the vertical (y) axis, and time is represented along the horizontal (x) axis, as shown in the following example.

 Spikes